cfss-old/fa17_hw01/README.md

 * During the summer, I was doing an internship at the Employee Assistance Program center at Chinese Academy of Science.
 Recently I'm reading a very interesting book about evolutionary psychology: https://www.amazon.com/Selfish-Gene-Popular-Science/dp/0192860925

+I have followed all the instructions from the cfss website to finish this assignment.
+I think the most challenging part is to set up the connection between github and the R. It's very confusing when it comes to the Commit/Pull/Push commands.
+I asked TA for help and I hope the following use of R can be smooth.